 A master/slave setup may be implemented using one intelligent module as the master, which controls the outputs of the other DC-DC converters.
 Other techniques, such as analogue current sharing, use only intelligent modules and actively adjust the output voltage of each supply.

 There will always be some discrepancies between switching frequencies in the converters used, even when operating identical parts from the same input bus.
 Even slight mismatches in switching frequencies can result in unwanted beat frequencies; that is, the switching frequencies can interfere with each other.
 The resulting frequencies can create ripple currents at the converters’ input.
 These ripple currents cause losses in the interconnects between the converters and can place additional stress on input bypass capacitors.
 In extreme situations, ripple currents can falsely trigger overcurrent conditions.

 DC-DC converters that have the ability to be synchronised may be selected to avoid this problem.
 Alternatively, beat frequencies and the resulting ripple currents can be suppressed using filters.

-When selecting DC-DC converter modules for an application in which they will be paralleled, it’s important to check carefully to ensure that the modules you are looking at are designed for operation in parallel.
+When selecting DC-DC converter modules for an application in which they will be paralleled, it’s essential to check carefully to ensure that the modules you are looking at are designed for operation in parallel.
 Not all modern DC-DC converters have this capability; those with fixed outputs and no feedback terminals are unlikely candidates.
-Those that do allow parallel operation will have some kind of load sharing scheme implemented (such as the droop share method described above).
+Those that do allow parallel operation will have some kind of load-sharing scheme implemented (such as the droop-share method described above).
 This should be stated in the manufacturer’s data sheets, or contact Avnet Abacus for advice.